This information is aimed to help fans who are new to the game and new to Preston North End.

 About Preston North End

-PNE currently play in npower League One.
+PNE currently play in Sky Bet Championship.
 Our nickname is the Lilywhites, based on the colour of our strip (currently white shirts, navy shorts and white stockings).
 Another nickname is 'The Invincibles', due to the PNE team that won the first ever Football League championship and the FA Cup in the same season, without losing a game.

 Preston North End can be traced back to 1863 but at this time it was more cricket than football being played, it was actually 1878 when football was first played.